 - Move your legs as little as possible

 - Give the shark your attention: turn towards it

 Why should one try to stand up rather than continuing to swim?
 Here, we draw on the research and experience of Dr. Erich Ritter and other “sharkologists”.
 The theory goes that sharks will maintain a greater distance to vertical figures than horizontal ones.
 The fact that you are avoiding appearing similar to the shape of a fish in this position is also significant.

-The recommendation to move your feet as little as possible will help the shark to correctly ascertain that you are not a fish or any other natural prey.
-To a shark, one’s legs might be suggestive of an animal's tail fin in terms of both the motion and pressure.
+The recommendation to move your legs as little as possible will help the shark to correctly ascertain that you are not a fish or any other natural prey.
+To a shark, feet might be suggestive of an animal's tail fin in terms of both the motion and pressure.
 And so it might have the desire to explore them, in some cases with its mouth.
-And this experience is certainly one you might want to forgo :)
+And this experience is certainly one you might want to forgot.

 The last piece of advice derives from the fact that sharks are often attacked from the rear or below, so it is worth facing them to show that you are not a threat.

 “There’s no such thing as a dangerous shark, but the situations we create underwater can be dangerous.“

 And what to do if the shark gets really close?